WHO WE ARE

 Our work is divided into three strategies (which are also not always mutually exclusive) of food security, food justice, and food sovereignty.
 While sovereignty is the end goal, we know that our work is not linear and that we must approach our real problems at multiple levels simultaneously.

-WE GROW COMMUNITY
+WE GROW COMMUNITY:

-WE GROW HEALTHY SOIL & FOOD
+WE GROW SOIL

-No Till / Conservation Tilling Practices
+Conservation Tilling Practices

-Our farms are irrigated by drip tape.
+Our farms are irrigated by drip irrigation.
 Our drip system saves water and nutrients by allowing water to drip slowly and directly to the roots of plants.
 This system of watering directly to the root zone minimizes evaporation and conserves water that is lost from overhead watering systems.
 Our water application efficiency is high as we check our lines as an almost daily ritual and we reduce fertilizer and nutrient leaching from our soils.

 We plant the beds with cover crops in the fall such as winter wheat, clover, vetch and peas.
 These crops protect and enrich our soil, prevent soil erosion and water runoff and improve the soil structure.

-Straw and Mulch
+Straw and mulch

 This helps protect our soils, prevents moisture loss, suppresses weeds and composts into nutrients for our soil.